KuribohBBQ/CSC365_Project/docs/APISpec.md

 1.4.
 Rate script - /listing/rate/ (POST)
   On the listing page, all of the scripts will have a rating attribute.
 This can increment or decrement the total by one.

+  	Request:
+   	[
+    	  {
+       	"script_name: "string"
+       		"rating": "integer" /* integer must be 1. */
+	 	"positive: "boolean" /* if true then increment.
+Decrease if false */ }
+	]
+ 	Response:
+  	[
+   	  {
+	"script_rating": "integer" /* Increment or Decrease depending on boolean value }
+	]
 1.5.
 Select script to examine - /listing/examine/ (GET)
   On the main listing page, the descriptions and full character lists aren't going to be visible.
 By examining, the user should be able to go into a different page that displays the relevant information about that script and allows them to directly access the script compostion tool from there.